Not sure which rules apply, what level to classify staff, or whether the award applies to all your staff?

 When View is selected managers will be able to see what the agreed regular hours are:

-Variation to the Regular Pattern of Work
+Managing Variations to the Regular Hours of Work

 📜 10.6 Changes to regular pattern of work by agreement